1. Home

 ARTICLE

-NOTE: We regularly update this Insight to provide the latest information on PERM and PWD processing times from the U.S. Department of Labor (DOL).
+NOTE: We regularly update this Insight to reflect the latest PERM and PWD processing times from the U.S. Department of Labor (DOL).
+For official updates and the most accurate dates, visit DOL’s Processing Times page.

-The Department of Labor (DOL) has released updated processing times for prevailing wage determination (PWD) and permanent labor certification (PERM).
+The U.S. Department of Labor (DOL) has released updated processing times for Prevailing Wage Determination (PWD) and Permanent Labor Certification (PERM) as:

 PERM Processing Times

-• Analyst Review: Applications filed in January 2024.
+• Analyst Review: DOL is adjudicating PERM applications filed in November 2024.

 Average Processing Time